SmalkiGroove/heroes-expansion/doc/HEROES.md

 - All Spearwielders in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 - Hero starts with Advanced Combat skill and the Coordination perk.
-- Each turn of a friendly Spearwielder during combat, the hero uses Coordination on it.
+- Each turn of a friendly Spearwielder during combat, the hero uses Coordination on it (requires an amount of Spearwielder in the stack greater than their weekly growth + hero level).

 Starting Skills
 - Runelore